ExpediaGroup/beekeeper/README.md

 | `dry-run-enabled`                   | No       | Enable to simply display the deletions that would be performed, without actually doing so.
 Default value is `false`. |
 | `scheduler-delay-ms`                | No       | Amount of time (in milliseconds) between consecutive cleanups.
 Default value is `300000` (5 minutes after the previous cleanup completes). |
 | `Metastore-uri`                     | Yes      | URI of the Hive Metastore where tables to be cleaned-up are located. |

+## Beekeeper-API

+Beekeeper also has an API which allows users to access the Beekeeper database and see what metadata and paths are currently being managed in the database.

+This lets the user manually enter a database and a table name and check whether this table has been successfully registered in Beekeeper along with things like the current status of the table, the date and time it will be deleted, the current cleanup delay... etc.

+It currently supports two endpoints; one for the expired metadata (TTL) and another one for the unreferenced paths.

+### Expired metadata endpoint

+### Expired metadata endpoint

 ### Metrics